Summary of King, Warrior, Magician, Lover by Robert Moore and Douglas Gillette

 The three parts of the archetype.

 At the top, the archetype is in its fullness.
 At the bottom, the archetype is experienced in a bipolar dysfunction, also called shadow form.
-This form is immature because the psychological condition has not well been integrated.
+This form is immature because the psychological condition has not been integrated well.

 Lack of cohesion in the psyche is always a symptom of inadequate development.